ibraheemcisse/Kubernetes-Troubleshooting/002: Authorzation and Authentication in Kubernetes.md

 5. How to fix common problems like missing contexts, bad paths, or permission issues

-This lab is ideal for:

-Anyone preparing for Kubernetes certifications (CKA, CKAD)

-Engineers trying to understand cluster access control

-Anyone who's ever been confused by the structure or behavior of their kubeconfig file

-By the end of this lab, you'll not only know how to build a valid kubeconfig manually, but also how to confidently debug it when things go wrong.

 ## Setting Up My Test Environment